zachary-chiodini/Search-Algorithms-and-Simple-Robot-Navigation/README.md

 <h1>Formalization</h1>
 <p style="text-align:justify">
-  In order to use a computer to solve a problem, we have to formulate the problem in such a way that a computer will be abe to understand it, which often involves mathematics.
+  First, the problem must be formulated in such a way that a computer will be abe to understand it, which involves mathematics.
   If you are bored by this, simply skip it and proceed to the animations, where you can observe what is explained here.
 </p>
 <p style="text-align:justify">